apache/samza/docs/learn/documentation/0.7.0/api/overview.md

 The collector takes OutgoingMessageEnvelope, which allows tasks to supply a partition key when sending the message.
 The partition key, if supplied, is used to determine which partition of a stream a message is destined for.

+Please only use the MessageCollector object within the process() method.
+If you hold onto a MessageCollector instance and use it again later, your messages may not be sent correctly.

 ```
 /** A message envelope that has a key. */
 public class OutgoingMessageEnvelope {